-Yandex and Uber to merge in Russia and five other countries
+Uber and Yandex to combine ride-hailing in Russia and beyond

 The unified business in Russia and surrounding markets also helps Uber become more sustainable, he said, by helping it cut losses as part of a global drive toward eventual profitability.

 Uber reported in late May that its net loss, excluding employee stock options and other items, narrowed in the first quarter to $708 million from $991 million in the fourth quarter.
+This week, Uber told investors that losses continued to decline in the second quarter, a source familiar with the report said.

 The ownership stakes reflect how Yandex.Taxi is roughly twice the size of Uber in the region.